Help & Advice Articles, Videos and How-to-Guides

 Rising damp: Rising damp is caused by ground water moving up through a wall.
 This is usually stopped by a damp proof course (DPC).
 However if the DPC is bridged, damaged or non-existent, it can allow water to rise up through the masonry.

 Read our guide for more on diagnosing and treating rising damp.

 If one of your properties has been professionally diagnosed with rising damp then it is your responsibility to resolve it as it relates to a structural issue.
 The easiest method is the injection of a DPC cream - you can install a new liquid DPC by following our guide.

 Condensation is the most common issue experienced in rental properties.
 Let’s take a closer look at what causes it and what you as a landlord can do, as well as guidance you can provide your tenants.

 How does condensation cause damp?

-This is also a common occurrence in places where there is limited air flow such as behind wardrobes, headboards and sofas.
+This is also a common occurrence in places where there is limited airflow such as behind wardrobes, headboards, sofas and other furniture.